Queenstown, Queenstown, Queenstown. What can I say about you that hasn’t already been said a million times?

 The usually scenic journey from Te Anau to Milford was overcast and rainy, and on the cruise itself it only got worse.
 On arrival at Milford, when we couldn’t even see the iconic Mitre Peak overlooking the sound, I was disappointed but as the cruise went on, I kept laughing at just how bad it was.

-We literally couldn’t see anything, yet it was still beautiful! (this is what it normally looks like, however)
+We literally couldn’t see anything!
+(This is what it normally looks like, however.
+Hmph.)

 We also saw several being BLOWN AWAY.
 Have you ever seen a whole waterfall being blown away?!?